What is a branding shoot? Why do does one matter for your business?

 Tips for Planning a Branding Shoot

-Branding photoshoots need to tell the story of who you are, so you need to find a photographer who can take a variety of shots that tell your story.
-Remember, this is more than just a headshot and you need to make sure the photographer you choose understands that.
+Personal brand photoshoots are meant tell the story of who you are, so it’s crucial to find a photographer who can do that.
+Storylines are key to creating a comprehensive library of photos.
+This is not just headshots and you need to make sure the photographer you hire can create those storylines for you.

-Create an inspiration board and share it with your photographer
+Create a mood board and share it with your photographer

-Sometimes clients say they want a certain look, such as “bright and airy”.
-However, my interpretation of “bright & airy” may not be what they are thinking of.
-Seeing an example of that look will help me or any photographer you hire know exactly what you are looking for.
+Sometimes a client will say they want a certain look, such as “relaxed and approachable”.
+However, my interpretation of “relaxed and approachable” may not be what they are thinking of.
+Seeing an example of what you see in your mind will help whoever you hire understand and enable them to create what you are looking for.